Keeping your sleep apnea equipment clean is important for its effectiveness.

 - Offers a 2-year warranty

-Factors to consider when deciding on a CPAP cleaner
+Factors to consider when deciding on a cleaner

 - The length of time it takes to clean.
 This could be anywhere from 5 minutes to a couple of hours, depending on the machine, so consider this factor if the length of time is important to you.

 - Is it portable?
-If you are on the road or travel frequently you’ll want to make sure you can take your portable CPAP and cleaning device with you.
+If you are on the road or travel frequently you’ll want to make sure you can take your portable equipment and cleaning device with you.

-- Is it compatible with your CPAP machine?
-Most CPAP machines should be compatible, but some may need an extra adapter to fit.
+- Is it compatible with your equipment?
+Most equipment should be compatible, but some may need an extra adapter to fit.

 - How easy it is to use.
-Do you have to take your CPAP machine apart to clean it or can it stay connected?
+Do you have to take your equipment apart to clean it or can it stay connected?
 How does it connect to the cleaner?
 These are questions to consider.

 - Cost.
 If you need financing, some companies offer low monthly payments.
 Some also offer risk-free trials to let you test it out and make sure it’s the right fit for you.